pgorman/dangerjaunt/dangerjaunt.md

 ## Armor, Encumbrance, Wandering Monsters ##

-Of all standard gear, armor is the heaviest and most mechanically important.
+Of all standard gear, armor is the heaviest and most important.
 This makes armor the primary factor for encumbrance and movement.

 However, when a character hauls something bulky or heavy, movement drops to the next lower movement tier.